Sook Ching: Reparations

-When Singapore gained full self-government from the British colonial government in 1959, waves of anti-Japanese sentiments arose within the Chinese community and they demanded reparations and an apology from Japan.
-Prior to self-governance, the British colonial government had only demanded war reparations for damage caused to British property during the war, but not the ones suffered by the Chinese, Malays, and Indians.
-Actions such as these, among others, was what resulted in many of the local populace of all ethnic groups feeling that the British were no longer competent in Singapore's administration and defence after the war.
+When Singapore gained self-governance in 1959, waves of anti-Japanese sentiment arose within the Chinese-Singaporean community, who demanded war reparations and an official apology from Japan.
+Prior to self-governance, the British only demanded reparations from the Japanese for damages suffered by Singapore's European community.
+The British failure to demand reparations for damages suffered by the colony's Chinese, Malay and Indian communities played a major role in Singaporean support for independence during the post-war period.

-The Japanese Foreign Ministry declined Singapore's request for an apology and reparations in 1963, stating that the issue of war reparations with the British had already been settled in the San Francisco Treaty in 1951 and hence with Singapore as well, which was then still a British colony.
-Singapore's first prime minister Lee Kuan Yew responded by saying that the British colonial government did not represent the voice of Singaporeans.
+The Japanese Foreign Ministry declined Singapore's request for an apology and reparations in 1963, stating that the issue of war reparations with the British had already been settled in the San Francisco Treaty in 1951 and hence with Singapore as well, which was then a British colony.
+Singapore's first prime minister Lee Kuan Yew responded by arguing that the British colonial government did not represent the voice of Singaporeans.
 In September 1963, the Chinese community staged a boycott of Japanese imports by refusing to unload aircraft and ships from Japan, which lasted for a week.

 Lee, however, was also a pragmatist, and was actually somewhat concerned by the boycott.
 He felt that the tenacious emphasis on the martyrdom of the Sook Ching victims would disrupt the fragile ethnic balance and destroy his efforts to build a united Singaporean national identity, in addition to obstructing Singapore's laissez-faire economic policy at the Port of Singapore.
 As a result, he took the position that the commemoration activities must be aimed at paying tribute to all civilian victims of the Japanese occupation, irrespective of their ethnic origin.
 After all, he added that the Japanese were brutal to all ethnic groups.
 Lee also wanted Japan's compensation to the families of Sook Ching victims to also complement contributing to the development of Singapore.